Older woman hiking in the forest

 Without treatment, the cloudiness will gradually increase until it completely obscures your vision.
 There is only one permanent solution to cataracts: surgical replacement of the cloudy lens and with an artificial lens called an IOL (intraocular lens).

-Although keeping current on your glasses (or sunglasses) prescription, using bright lighting in your home, and taking other measures can help you retain some focus after you begin noticing the effects, cataract surgery is the only permanent solution.
+Although keeping current on your glasses (or sunglasses) prescription, using bright lighting in your home, and taking other measures can all help you see a little more clearly, cataract surgery is the only permanent solution to restore your clear sight.
 Fortunately, this procedure is covered by insurance and is extremely safe.
-If you are tired of suffering with compromised vision due to cataracts, our Pensacola, FL, practice is here to help bring your world back into focus.

-More than 10,000 Successful Procedures Performed by a Leader in the Field
+More Than 10,000 Successful Procedures Performed by a Leader in the Field

 Dr. David Mills has vast experience in the field of ophthalmology and ophthalmic surgery.
 He is a respected and highly skilled surgeon with more than 10,000 successful cataract surgeries to his credit and is certified by both the American Board of Ophthalmology and the American Society of Ophthalmic Plastic and Reconstructive Surgery.
 In 2018, Dr. Mills was voted the "Best of the Bay Winner" for Best Ophthalmologist.

-If you're noticing cloudiness to your vision, increased glare from light sources, poor night vision, or other changes, we recommend that you reach out to our state-of-the-art ophthalmology practice in Pensacola, FL, for a comprehensive eye exam as soon as possible.
+If you're noticing cloudiness to your vision, increased glare from light sources, poor night vision, or other changes, we recommend that you reach out to our state-of-the-art ophthalmology office in Pensacola, FL, for a comprehensive eye exam as soon as possible.
 Feel free to book a visit using our simple online form or give us a call.
 Our vision is to protect and restore your vision.

 (850) 266-7500